 So, how much is beer in Amsterdam?
 Craft beer in Amsterdam is pricey; it should be savored, not chugged.
 Most craft beers are served in .25-liter beer glasses (about half the size of a pint) and are priced around 5 euros a glass.
 (Yep, that means a pint of craft beer in Amsterdam costs about 10 euros!)

 Craft Beer Amsterdam Pubs Map

 All of the Amsterdam craft beer bars on our list are indicated on the map – even the ones we have yet to visit (those, however, are marked in yellow, rather than gold).
 Use this link to Google Maps for on online version of our map.

 We Want To Know: Are there any Amsterdam Craft Beer Bars that you would add to our list?
 What is your favorite locally produced Amsterdam beer?
+Have you visited Amsterdam For Christmastime?
 Tell us in the comments!